-On the 4th of July from 11:30am-1:00pm “Old Ironsides” will make it’s annual journey from the Charlestown Navy Yard to Castle Island accompanied by the USCGC Eagle.
-There is a 21 cannon salute to America and a Blue Angel Fly Over.
+Each year on the 4th of July, the USS Constitution makes its journey from the Charlestown Navy Yard to Castle Island accompanied by the USCGC Eagle.
+Also known as “Old Ironsides,” the annual voyage celebrates the world’s oldest commissioned warship.
 Additionally, several boating companies offer cruises to follow the USS Constitution through the harbor.

 Explore The Freedom Trail